tee-lab/mothe/README.md

 1. Tensorflow: 2.1.0
 2. Keras: 2.3.1
 3. sklearn: 0.23.1

 *__If the environment has the wrong versions installed, just reinstall the package using pip3 and specifying the correct versions as shown below.__*

 *__pip3 install tensorflow==2.1.0__*

+## VIRTUAL ENVIRONMENT SETUP

+*__QUICK TIP: Consider setting up a virtual environment which makes handling the required packages easy.
+Consider the case of having a fresh Ubuntu 20.04 inatall which boasts a python 3.8 integration by default.
+Installing a stable version of python is nessasary.
+Virtual environments help us to maintain multiple environments on the same system and find the setup that works best.
+Follow the instructions below to setup a virtual environment.__*

+1. Install the python3-dev and the python3-tk modules required for mothe using the following commands.
+*__sudo apt-get install python3-dev__*
+*__sudo apt-get install python3-tk__*

+*__If a new version of python is installed, ex: python3.6 along with the existing python3.8 stock install, the packages should be installed as follows__*
+*__sudo apt-get install python3.6-dev__*
+*__sudo apt-get install python3.6-tk__*

+2. Install virtualenv and virtualenvwrapper using the pip3 package manager *__sudo pip3 install virtualenv virtualenvwrapper__*

+3. Execute the following FOUR commands one after the other in the terminal to update the .bashrc file *__echo -e "\n# virtualenv and virtualenvwrapper" >> ~/.bashrc__* *__echo "export WORKON_HOME=$HOME/.virtualenvs" >> ~/.bashrc__* *__echo "export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3" >> ~/.bashrc__*
+*__echo "source /usr/local/bin/virtualenvwrapper.sh" >> ~/.bashrc__*

+4. After updating the .bashrc file, we need to source it to apply the changes using the following command *__source ~/.bashrc__*

+5. After setting up the virtualenv and virtualenvwrapper, create a virtualenv using the following command.
+Be aware of the python version used for creating this environment.
+Ex: If we have installed python3.6, the version should be pointed towards python3.6
+*__mkvirtualenv mothe -p python3.6__*

+6. After creating the virtual environment, we need to activate it before working on it.
+Activate the environment using the following command
+*__workon mothe__*

+7. Once we are in the mothe virtual environment, install mothe using the pip package manager as shown below *__pip install mothe__*

 ## PIPELINE DESCRIPTION: